The Hobbit: An Unexpected Journey is a

 The BBFC spoke further about the cuts in Podcast 45 The Hunger Games

-for a 12A classification which would enable many children who had read and enjoyed the book to see the film.
+a 12A classification which would enable many children who had read and enjoyed the book to see the film.
 However, it was clear that the film shown to us at this early stage went some way beyond the BBFC's Guidelines at 12A.
-The level of detail of
+The level of detail of some of

 The story has some similarities to The Lord of the Flies, which is taught in schools to the same age group.
 If anything, the latter takes a bleaker view of human nature.